TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

   * `Type`,
   * `Statement` and
   * `Exp`.

+    For grading, it is required to comply with all sort names literally.
+    {: .notice .notice-warning}

 3. Constructor names for context-free syntax rules.
 4. Disambiguation rules.

-For grading, it is required to comply with all sort names literally.

 ### Submission

 You need to submit your MiniJava project with a pull request against branch `assignment2` on GitHub.
 Your GitHub repository contains a step-by-step procedure how to file such a request.
 As part of your submission, we ask you to provide a short explanation of the organisation of your syntax definition in `MiniJava/syntax/README.md`.

 The deadline for submission is September 24, 23:59.

 ### Grading